-An account of our experimental work has been prepared and will be published shortly.
-It is of interest to note that our platinum wire ex-
+An account of our experimental work has been pre-

+pared and will be published shortly.

 It is of interest to note that our platinum wire experiments suggest that the temperature (translational energy) of a Bunsen flame may be considerably less than 1800° C., which is the usually accepted figure.